CIMTT-Kiel/Imgvox/README.md

 ### 3D Voxel Models:
 Analogously, 3D data is represented as binary voxel grids with shape [128,128,128].
 A Voxel is defined as an entry with the value one.
 Zero represents an empty grid element.

-### Licensing and Citation:

-This dataset is based on the [ABC dataset ](https://deep-geometry.github.io/abc-dataset/) and follows the MIT License.
-If you use this dataset, please cite the [ABC dataset](https://deep-geometry.github.io/abc-dataset/) and the following paper in your research.

-The copyright of the original CAD models of the [ABC dataset](https://deep-geometry.github.io/abc-dataset/), which were used to create the imgvox dataset, is owned by its creators.
-For licensing details, please refer to Onshape [Terms of Use 1.g.ii](https://www.onshape.com/en/legal/terms-of-use).

 ### Usage
 The repository uses git lfs. to download the zip files, you may need to use: